-The most efficient way to enable a restore-ability for your code base is to create a copy of the project before you start a development session.
-On a Mac is just a matter of right clicking the project’s folder and choose “duplicate”.
+The most efficient way to enable restore-ability for your codebase is to create a copy of the project before you start a development session.
+On a Mac is just a matter of right clicking the project’s folder and choosing “duplicate”.
 Dead simple.

 What is simple often works well, so let’s analyze what you do to revert your code.
 You trash the current project’s folder and rename the copy to match the original one.
 Dead simple and impressively quick.

-You can create your versions into your Dropbox folder so they are cloud stored right away and when you reach home at the end of the day you move the old ones to your gigantic external drive for a permanent storage.
+You can create your versions into your Dropbox folder so they are cloud-stored right away and when you reach home at the end of the day you move the old ones to your gigantic external drive for permanent storage.

-The easiest possible solution is Mac’s Time Machine which will backup all your computer every hour by default.
+The easiest possible solution is Mac’s Time Machine which will backup all your computers every hour by default.
 You can trigger a manual backup by choosing “backup now” on the incon tray’s menu.
-Some advantages are: a computer wide backup, the restore helper UI and the native support which is shipped within every Mac.
+Some advantages are a computer-wide backup, the restore helper UI, and the native support which is shipped within every Mac.
 The main drawback is that you need to live with your gigantic external drive always plugged in.
 And if you are not a Mac user then there is no drawback, there is a problem.
 TimeMachine is available only for Mac, but I am sure there are likewise solutions for both Windows and Linux.
 (If you know one please post it as a comment and I will integrate it.)

 Another great backup tool is Carbon Copy Cloner, another Mac tool.
-CCC creates a bootable clone of your machine and you can schedule this backup the way you like it.
-I use CCC as disaster recovery strategy.
-I clone my Mac at least once a week so if I loose it, someone steal it or my dog plays with it, I can buy a new one and clone it back.
-In few hours I can be back on track even in a disastrous scenario.
+CCC creates a bootable clone of your machine and you can schedule this back up the way you like it.
+I use CCC as a disaster recovery strategy.
+I clone my Mac at least once a week so if I lose it, someone steals it or my dog plays with it, I can buy a new one and clone it back.
+In a few hours, I can be back on track even in a disastrous scenario.
 This is also a good strategy when I simply upgrade my computer to a new one.
 It’s almost 8 years I’ve been doing this and I never have a problem with it.

 For you that want to play a little bit with some scripting my suggestion is to buy a cheap hosting service which provides an FTP access.
 With this tool and some bash code you may be able to automate the archive & versioning of your projects adding also a remote upload feature.